 Does Your Joint Income Count Against You?

 The simple, but incomplete answer, is no…it does not count.
 The earnings test is an individual test.
-If you a husband and wife who receive Social Security benefits from work they performed, their spouse’s excess earnings cannot affect them.
+If you are a husband and wife who receive Social Security benefits from work they performed, their spouse’s excess earnings cannot affect them.

 As long as the benefits you receive come from your own work history, they are insulated.
 For example, if your wife goes back to work it may affect her benefit payment, but it won’t affect yours.